 How can cohabitees protect themselves?

 As a cohabitee, if your relationship breaks down, you have no legal right to share your former partner’s income or assets, for example, their pension or savings.
-If you disagree on what should happen to your home, whether it’s owned jointly or in one partner’s sole name, the law applied is complex, and such disputes can prove expensive.
+If you disagree on what should happen to your home, whether owned jointly or in one partner’s sole name, the law applied is complex, and such disputes can prove expensive.

 What is a cohabitation agreement?